reuters-graphics/style/packages/guide/content/tip-sheets/chart-modules.md

 ## List of chart modules

-You can find the list of chart modules here[https://github.com/reuters-graphics/awesome-charts].
+You can find the list of chart modules [here](https://github.com/reuters-graphics/awesome-charts)

 ## Using chart modules out of the box

 Follow the steps in the README of the chart module's repo.
-For example, if you want to use the categorical bar chart module[https://github.com/reuters-graphics/chart-module-categorical-bar-chart], follow the steps there.
+For example, if you want to use the [categorical bar chart module](https://github.com/reuters-graphics/chart-module-categorical-bar-chart), follow the steps there.

 The basic steps are:
 1. Run ``` yarn add <ADD REPO URL FOR CHART MODULE HERE>```